algolia/instantsearch/docgen/src/guides/sync-url.md

 });
 ```

-The stateMapping let you customize the UI state before it is serialized and after it has been parsed.
+The stateMapping lets you customize the UI state before it is serialized and after it has been parsed.
 The default implementation provides no customization options, because each implementation will have
 its own set of customization there.

 The mapping is an object that contains two methods:
- - stateToRoute(uiState)
+ - `stateToRoute(uiState)`
- - routeToState(syncable)
+ -  `routeToState(syncable)`

-And those two methods should comply to the following rule: for any uiState, uiState must be equal in
+And those two methods should comply to the following rule: for any `uiState`, `uiState` must be equal in
-value to routeToState(stateToRoute(uiState)).
-This means that any transformation applied by stateToRoute
+value to `routeToState(stateToRoute(uiState))`.
+This means that any transformation applied by `stateToRoute`
-can be cancelled by routeToState.
+can be cancelled by `routeToState`.

 Let's take an example: